dom3d/LearningProtoactorNetOnOSX/README.md

 and each of those entries have tags for known kinds

 Cluster.Start: It stats the cluster module and joins the cluster. but it is dependant on Consul so you need to have a consul agent running also
+A better name would probably be "Cluster.Join"

-Shutdown should really be called "Leave" as it informs your app to leave the cluster or Deregister
+Cluster.Shutdown should really be called "Leave" as it informs your app to leave the cluster or Deregister

 ## Grain (Virtual Actor)